-Committed to strong families, resilient children, and trauma-informed organisations
+Committed to developing strong families, resilient humans, confident practitioners, and trauma-responsive organisations

 - Psychological intervention for children, teens and families;